Differentiated Task Structures

 - Teaching is … delivering, facilitating, guiding, leading

 SynopsisDifferentiated Instruction is a teaching emphasis intended to meet the varied learning needs of all students.
-Most of its discussion is focused on diversities asserted by Learning Styles Theories, Cognitive Styles Theories, and Developmental Discourses, but attention is also given to socio-cultural sources (e.g., socioeconomic status, language, culture) and biologically rooted differences (e.g., gender, brain injuries).
-Concisely, Differentiated Instruction is oriented by the conviction that learning is maximized when teaching is adjusted to each child’s learning needs and preferences.
-Many, many specific strategies have been developed.
-As well, and many assertions have been made that other discourses on learning are instances of Differentiated Instruction – often based only on the fact that other discourses share a disdain for standardized instruction.
-The following are among strategies and subdiscourses that we encountered as we reviewed the Differentiated Instruction literature:
+Most of its discussion is focused on diversities asserted by Learning Styles Theories, Cognitive Styles Theories, Personality Types Theories, and Developmental Discourses, but attention is also given to socio-cultural sources (e.g., socioeconomic status, language, culture) and biologically rooted differences (e.g., gender, brain injuries).
+Concisely, Differentiated Instruction is oriented by the conviction that learning is maximized when the instructor personalizes the content, tasks, assessments, and/or context, based on a diagnosed learner profile.
+Associated discourses include:

 - Analogies, Metaphors, and Visual Representations – Apparently anchored in Conceptual Metaphor Theory, this emphasis on using figures of speech and images to engage with ideas at all levels comes in many flavors.
 Depending on whether the proponent sees these devices as poetic flourish and conceptually foundation, the classroom advice ranges from the banal-but-fun to the challenging-and-powerful.